Peking Man (album)

-Peking Man is the self-titled debut studio album by New Zealand new wave band Peking Man.
+Peking Man is the only studio album by New Zealand new wave band Peking Man.
 Released in early July 1986 by CBS Records International, the album, produced by Bruce Lynch, had numerous successes in New Zealand.
 These included 8 award wins at the 1986 New Zealand Music Awards and a peak of No. 6 on the country's charts.
 It remains the band's only studio album as vocalist Margaret Urlich left the group to begin a solo career mere months after its release.

 Background and development

 In 1983, Peking Man released their first EP, the four-track Animal Instincts.
 At the time, the band consisted of drummer John Fearon, saxophonist Neville Hall, bassist Tim Calder, vocalist Pat Urlich, and guitarist Perry Marshall.
 The EP did not chart despite a feature in the popular music magazine Rip It Up.
-Percussionist Jay Foulker and vocalist Margaret Urlich, sister of Pat Urlich, joined the band the following year.
+Percussionist Jay Foulkes and vocalist Margaret Urlich, sister of Pat Urlich, joined the band the following year.
 After the success of the new line-up's 1985 single "Lift Your Head Up High," work on Peking Man began.